datajms/COVID19_attribution/README.md

 python run_kernelshap.py # Run shap ~24h
 ```

-You can rebuild figures from csv data:
+You can rebuild figures from the csv data:

 ```bash
 python build_figures.py